neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 It takes 24 bits, which is 3 bytes.
 And there are 4 Base64 characters (of 6 bits each) in 24 bits.
 Hence the requirement that the Base64 encoded length of a given input be divisible by 4.

-Here is a table that displays how the original file affects the Base64 output:
+Here is a table that displays how the original file size affects the Base64 output:

 | Original file size | # of Base64 characters | `=` padding | `0` padding |
 | :---: | :---: | :---: | :---: |